benhur07b/benhur07b.github.io/consult/free.md

 Need help with your project, thesis, or with data and geospatial in general?
 Book a free 1-hour consultation and get practical advice on how to make the most of data and geospatial tools.

+Please note that due to high demand, we may not be able to accommodate all requests for free consultation.
+Our team will review all requests and prioritize them based on several factors including: (1) when the free consultation was booked and (2) the quality and relevance of the topic/s they wish to discuss.

+Selected individuals will be contacted to confirm their consultation appointment.
+We appreciate your understanding and look forward to the opportunity to assist you.

 ## Book a free consultation
 If the form below isn't showing, you can try [this link](https://airtable.com/appYdMRAHH2BCShei/pagRiWHozkEJTviNR/form).